gnois/luaty/README.md

 Luaty is a Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) and less syntatic sugar.
 It compiles with basic lint checks to clean Lua.

-Its syntax resembles Lua, albeit shorter.
+Its syntax resembles Lua, but mostly shorter.
 If you know Lua, you already knew most of Luaty.

-After all, it's just a play of **Lua** with less **ty**-ping.
+After all, it's just a play of *Lua* with less *ty*ping.

 Quick start
 ---

-To run a Luaty source file, use
+To execute a Luaty source file, use
 ```
 luajit lt.lua source.lt
 ```